 Signs of allergies can include itchy and irritated skin, vomiting, and diarrhea.
 If your cat is showing any of these signs, it may be worth switching to a food that does not include any of the allergens listed above.

 Wet or Dry Food

-Hairballs are natural and are not usually a sign for concern.
-But they are unpleasant for the cat producing them, and they are also unpleasant for owners that have to clean them up afterward.
-Natural remedies for hairballs include regular brushing to remove excess and dead hair, the addition of a teaspoon of something like flax oil to help lubricate the furball’s passage, and always ensure that your cat has enough water.
+Hairballs are natural and are not usually a sign of concern.
+But they are unpleasant for the cat producing them, and they are also unpleasant for owners who have to clean them up afterward.
+Natural remedies for hairballs include regular brushing to remove excess and dead hair, adding a teaspoon of flax oil to help lubricate the furball’s passage, and providing plenty of water.

-- A Quick Comparison of Our Favorites
+- A Glance at Our Favorites in 2023

 - 2. Iams ProActive Health Indoor Dry Cat Food – Best Value

-- 3. Royal Canin Persian Dry Cat Food – Premium Choice
+- 3. Royal Canin Persian Dry Cat Food

-- 4. Royal Canin Persian Adult Canned Cat Food
+- 5. Royal Canin Persian Adult Canned Cat Food

-- 5. Hill’s Science Diet Adult Canned Cat Food
+- 6. Hill’s Science Diet Adult Canned Cat Food

-- 6. Royal Canin Feline Breed Persian Kitten Dry Cat Food
+- 7. Royal Canin Feline Breed Persian Kitten Dry Cat Food